NVE/Designsystem/doc-site/components/nve-stepper.md

   logCurrentIndex();
 });

-// Function to initialize the stepper component const initializeStepper = () => {
+const initializeStepper = () => {
   if (stepper.value) {
     const nveStepper = stepper.value as unknown as INveStepper;

-    // Override the original nextStep method
     overrideNextStep(nveStepper);
-    // Override the finishSteps method with custom logic overrideFinishSteps(nveStepper);
+    overrideFinishSteps(nveStepper);
   }
 };

-// Function to override the nextStep method with custom validation const overrideNextStep = (nveStepper: INveStepper) => {
+const overrideNextStep = (nveStepper: INveStepper) => {
-  // Store a reference to the original nextStep method, binding 'this' to 'nveStepper' const originalNextStep = nveStepper.nextStep.bind(nveStepper);
+  const originalNextStep = nveStepper.nextStep.bind(nveStepper);

   nveStepper.nextStep = () => {